E-detailing data management

 2 Applying data capture to your content

-The presentation materials should be designed to allow for rich data collection following your defined data needs.
-Specialist CLM creative agencies can provide the interactions that this requires.
+The presentation materials should be designed to allow for data collection following your defined needs.
+Specialist CLM creative agencies can provide the interaction-rich content that this requires.

 3 Data collection and analysis